firoozej/gantt/frontend/README.md

-## MultiLanguage Gantt Chart with React And NodeJs
+## Project Management with React And NodeJs